 Total equity consists of share capital, reserves and deficit.
-The increase in share capital for fiscal years 2017 and 2016 are due to the shares issued for the private placements and warrants exercised during both fiscal years and the fair value of the common shares issued for mineral property option payments.
-The reserves have also increased due to the recording of the fair value of stock options grants during the 2017 and 2016 fiscal years to directors, officers, employees and consultants and the vesting of stock options from stock options granted in the previous years prior to 2016.
-The reserve increased due to the fair value of warrants issued for finders' fee for the private placements during both fiscal years.
-The equity in 2015 includes the fair value of common shares issued for the 51% interest in the Star Property, and the reserve includes the recording of the fair value of share-based payments that vested during the year offset by the net loss for the year.
+The increase in share capital for fiscal years 2018, 2017 and 2016 are due to the shares issued for the private placements and warrants exercised during the fiscal years and the fair value of the common shares issued for mineral property option payments.
+The reserves have also increased due to the recording of the fair value of stock options grants during the 2018, 2017 and 2016 fiscal years to directors, officers, employees and consultants and the vesting of stock options from stock options granted in the previous years.
+During the 2018 and 2017 fiscal year, the reserve increased due to the fair value of warrants issued for private placement units and for finders' fee.